top of page

 Partnership Opportunities

-The Jaipur Trophy engages select partners across three continents.
+The Jaipur Trophy engages select partners.
 Association aligns brands with competitive polo heritage, international audiences, and cultural exchange.
+Partners participate in the event at United Kingdom —engaging communities that value tradition, sport, and international connection.

-For partnership inquiries, contact Jaipur Polo. at
+For partnership inquiries, contact Jaipur Polo at

 office@thejaipurpolo.com